AcademySoftwareFoundation/wg-python3/deliverables/transition_guide.md

         # Python 2 code to be removed in the future.
     else:
         # Python 3, 4, etc.

+*Note that DCCs might ship with a bundled version of `six`.
+The version that they ship with might not be up to date, which means some functions might not be available.*

 * Consider using `six.text_type` and `six.binary_type` to refer to
   `unicode` (python3 `str`) and `str` (python3 `bytes`) across versions.